ND Highway Patrol pledges to hire more women

 North Dakota Highway Patrol is answering a call to action pledging to bring in more female recruits by the year 2030.

-North Dakota Highway Patrol Sergeant Jenna Clawson Huibregtse says women bring important skills and insights to the department.
+North Dakota Highway Patrol Sgt.
+Jenna Clawson Huibregtse says women bring important skills and insights to the department.

 “We have skills like communication skills to be able to de-escalate and diffuse different situations in different ways than men do.
 Men do it well too, but we have different skill sets that we bring to the table,” said Huibregtse.